Johnnymedhane/06-eat-n-split/README.md

 <<<<<<< HEAD
-This app is buit to split bill with friend. user can simply  inter his expense and his friend expense and choose who is paying the bill then the app calculate it and show him how much the user owe to his freind or how much his frien owe him.
+This app is built to split bill with friend. user can simply  inter his expense and his friend expense and choose who is paying the bill then the app calculate it and show him how much the user owe to his freind or how much his frien owe him.
 =======
 # Bill-Split